Pick the smallest battery if your budget is already pushed to the limit for the base car.

 Pick the largest battery if the best performance is important to you.
 Performance models do have a little less range than non-performance models with the same size battery.

-For most of us, we have a budget and want to know which battery fits our needs best without breaking the bank.
+Most have a budget and want to know which battery fits our needs best without breaking the bank.
 Like ICE cars, there is some degradation over time.
 While an ICE car’s range and efficiency deteriorates slowly over its life, a Tesla has a little degradation of the battery in the first 60K miles, then less beyond that.

 Below we show every Tesla model, along with the expected average battery degradation over time.
 The table uses EPA and estimated EPA values published by Tesla.
-The S and X ranges are for the upgraded motors in cars ordered on 24-Apr-2019 or later.
-A minor adjustment upwards was made by Tesla in November 2019 on some varients.
-(Nov-2019 update)

 Model | Sub Model | EPA, new | 60K miles* | 120K miles* |